KernelTuner/kernel_launcher/_sources/env_vars.rst.txt

        However, while ``KERNEL_LAUNCHER_CAPTURE`` skips kernels that have already been tuned (i.e., a wisdom file was found), the ``KERNEL_LAUNCHER_CAPTURE_FORCE`` will force to always capture kernels regardless of whether wisdom files are available.

+   * - **KERNEL_LAUNCHER_CAPTURE _SKIP**
+     - ``0``
+     - Set the number of kernel launches to skip before capturing a particular kernel.
+       For example, if you set the value to ``3``, only the fourth launch will be captured since the first three launches will be skipped.

+       Note that this option is applied on a `per-kernel basis`, which means that each individual kernel keeps its own skip counter.

    * - **KERNEL_LAUNCHER_LOG**
      - ``info``